• Skip to primary navigation

 Jump to Recipe

 Tortilla chip dipping into vegan nacho cheese.
-Fresh cilantro on the table.

 How to make Vegan Nacho Cheese

-Serving ideas: Top with fresh-cut cilantro, diced tomatoes, and serve warm alongside crispy tortilla chips, lime wedges, and sliced jalapeños.
+You can serve it in a variety of ways, but I like to top it with fresh-cut cilantro, diced tomatoes, and serve warm alongside crispy tortilla chips, lime wedges, and sliced jalapeños.

 Tortilla chip sitting in a bowl of vegan nacho cheese.
 Striped napkin and fresh cilantro on the side.